HumoLiber/MrVan/docs/app-flow.md

 - **Collaborator Agencies**
 - **Collaborator Agents**

 It also covers the typical registration (onboarding) flow for B2B users (and private owners) to add a camper, verify via phone (OTP), sign a DocuSign contract, and proceed to admin approval.
-If needed—especially for "Full Delegation" cases—the system integrates with ATOM Mobility.
+If needed—especially for "Full Delegation" cases—the system integrates with Koster.
+The platform now also supports WordPress integration for the registration form.

 ---